 I find this genuinely inspiring…if I wanted to start moving towards this kind of eating, can you point me to any good resources for a simple start, please?

-During the past 2-3 years, the importance of real food and real farming—the source of real food—has come home to me with genuine impact.
-Both theoretically and practically.
-Here’s a little bit of how that happened.
+During the past 2-3 years, the importance of real food and the farming practices that supply our food has come home to me with genuine impact—both theoretically and practically.

 Much to enjoy in this film, from BBC4: Roy Orbison: One of the Lonely.
 A moving documentary of the memorable, tragic, heartwarming personality and story of Roy Orbison.

 On this day, 30 years ago

 The day a plane landed in Red Square, Moscow.